SinaDadvand/Udacity-DevOps/README.md

             cd HA_web_server/Packer_file
             ```
         *   Update the `image_variables.json` file with your Azure credentials and other required values.
+        *   Edit the `server_image.json` file and update line 24 to set the `location` property to match the location of your Azure resource group.
         *   Run the following command to build the custom VM image:
             ```bash
             packer build -var-file="image_variables.json" server_image.json